 Picture quality is great, albeit a little less saturated than some entries in the lineup and while autofocus is slower to adjust than some cameras, it reacts with a consistency and confidence that means it never needs to hunt to keep the image sharp and always makes its mark.

-3. Papalook PA452 - Best Balance of Price and Features
+3. Papalook PA452 - Best Webcam for Balance of Price and Features

 If you’re hesitant to spend a lot of money, then it's worth considering the Papalook PA452.
 It manages to produce an impressive 1080p video quality at 30fps with its 5-layer film-coated optical glass lens.